Las02/ml_ops_project/reports/README.md

 >
 > Answer:

 We used the third-party framework Transformers from Hugggingface in our project.
-We used the pretrained T5 model,
+We finetuned the pretrained T5 model to translate from English to Danish. ...

 ## Coding environment